BCWF-Wetlands/wespr/README.md

 # wespr

 An R package for WESP calculations, converted from Excel workbook.

+An example WIP script for using this is found in `inst/script.R`